mariodavid/mariodavid.github.io/_posts/2019-01-13-concurrent-usage-prevention-with-locks.md

   feature: concurrent-usage-prevention-with-locks/feature.png
 ---

-In this blog post we will go over an example that deals with preventing concurrent usage or particular resources like entities through the differnent CUBA mechanisms of locking.
+In this blog post we will go over an example that deals with preventing concurrent usage of particular resources like entities through the different CUBA mechanisms of locking.

 <!-- more -->

-This example shows how to use CUBAs different possibilities to prohibit concurrent usage of resources (like entities).
+The complete example can be found at Github:

+{% include github-example.html repository="cuba-example-concurrent-usage-prevention" %}

-Sometimes certain resources of an application like a particular entity or even more general a particular part of the application should only accessed by one particular user or the system itself at a time in order to prevent the following situation (called lost update problem in DB terms):
+Sometimes certain resources of an application like a particular entity or even more general a particular part of the application should only accessed by one particular user at a time in order to prevent the following situation:

 ## Scenario: Lost update of Customer data for Zapp Brannigan

 {% include image-center.html image="zapp-love.png" class="futurama-style" width="500px" %}

-1. <code>10:30</code>: Customer <code>Zapp Brannigan</code> sends an email in order to inform about his marriage with <code>Kif Kroker</code>.
+1. <code class="clock">10:30</code>: Customer <code>Zapp Brannigan</code> sends an email in order to inform about his marriage with <code>Kif Kroker</code>.
 Therefore he wants to update his last name to <code>Kroker-Brannigan</code>
-2. <code>10:35</code>: User <code>leia</code> reads the email and opens the email and also the Customer screen from <code>Zapp Brannigan</code>.
+2. <code class="clock">10:35</code>: User <code class="leia">leia</code> reads the email and opens the Customer screen from <code>Zapp Brannigan</code>.
 Directly after that her boss - <code>Jabba the Hutt</code> calls her in for a urgent task.
 She leaves the customer details screen open.
-3. <code>10:40</code>: <code>Zapp</code> calls the hotline, because the marriage did not last long and is already gone.
+3. <code class="clock">10:40</code>: <code>Zapp</code> calls the hotline, because the marriage did not last long and is already gone.
 But as he found this lovely girl <code>Amy Wong</code> - he now wants to update his name to <code>Wong</code> because they are in love.
-User <code>luke</code> accepts the request as he does not know anything about the previous email, opens the Customer screen and changes the name to <code>Zapp Wong</code>.
+User <code class="luke">luke</code> accepts the request as he does not know anything about the previous email, opens the Customer screen and changes the name to <code>Zapp Wong</code>.
-4. <code>10:50</code>: User <code>leia</code> is back on her desk and wants to finish her task of updating <code>Zapp Brannigan</code> to <code>Bareny Kroker-Brannigan</code>.
+4. <code class="clock">10:50</code>: User <code class="leia">leia</code> is back on her desk and wants to finish her task of updating <code>Zapp Brannigan</code> to <code>Bareny Kroker-Brannigan</code>.
 As she has the customer screen already open, she just changes the name and saves it.

 Let's look at the data that has been stored in the system:

-1. <code>10:30</code> - Customer <code>Zapp Brannigan</code>
+1. <code class="clock">10:30</code> - Customer <code>Zapp Brannigan</code>
-2. <code>10:40</code> - Customer <code>Zapp Wong</code>
+2. <code class="clock">10:40</code> - Customer <code>Zapp Wong</code>
-3. <code>10:50</code> - Customer <code>Zapp Kroker-Brannigan</code>
+3. <code class="clock">10:50</code> - Customer <code>Zapp Kroker-Brannigan</code>

 As we have seen from the interactions with <code>Zapp</code> what is finally stored in the system is wrong and does not reflect the real world as the final name should be <code>Zapp Wong</code> instead of <code>Zapp Kroker-Brannigan</code>.